hyphacoop/hypha.coop/_posts/2021-05-03-listening-at-scale-with-polis.md

 One of the key elements of Polis embedded in processes is the way that it encourages consensus in seemingly divided publics, or gives shape to unrecognized groups of people around topics.
-These abilities are valuable especially when multiple parties are negotiating complicated issues based on closely held values and vastly different experiences.
+These abilities are valuable especially when multiple parties are negotiating complicated issues, based on closely held values and vastly different experiences.
 Difficult deliberations can feel full of tension and finding an outcome that works for everyone can seem hopeless.
 However, they also cannot last: at some point the situation has to come to an end whether there is a satisfying conclusion or not.